 The following Northwestern / Kellogg interview report was submitted to Clear Admit by a Round 2 applicant.
 Good luck to them!

-Preparing for an upcoming Northwestern / Kellogg interview?
-Click here to get the Clear Admit Kellogg Interview Guide.
+Preparing for an upcoming interview at Northwestern / Kellogg?
+Click here to get the Clear Admit Kellogg School of Management Interview Guide.

 After your interview, be sure to add your first-hand interview report to the Clear Admit Interview Archive.